walisc/WPooW/docs/PageTypes-PostType.md

     ```yaml
     Description:
-        Class to register methods that are called before saving data for a custom Post Type.
+        Used to register methods that are called before saving data for a custom PostType.
-        This is useful if you required to do some additional operation before saving the data.
+        This is useful if you required to do some additional operations before saving the data.
         An example of this is setting a id field.
 The method you pass in needs to expect an
-        array (which will have the $field => $value pair of the custom post type.
+        array (which will have the $field => $value pair of the custom PostType's columns.

     Paramters:
         $method: